 6. AI-Based Threat Protection

 Many threat detection tools now use artificial intelligence to increase their effectiveness.
-These AI tools have the power to predict threats in advance, and discover breaches as they occur.
+These AI tools have the power to predict threats in advance and discover breaches as they occur.
 They also have the ability to respond to ransomware or malware attacks.
 These predictive and automated responses certainly have a great impact on network security.

 7. Email Security

-Email portals represent a significant risk of breaches.
-Many attackers target emails for phishing attempts, and malware links.
+Email portals represent a significant risk of breaches, standing as the number one way a business’s data is jeopardised.
+Many attackers target emails for phishing attempts and malware links.
 They compile personal information in order to present convincing emails that deceive recipients.

 Firewalls are a critical part of network security for any organisation.
 They provide a hard barrier between your internal trusted network, and untrustworthy external networks, like the Internet.
 You define the rules that determine what traffic is allowed and what will be blocked by the firewall.

-9. Intrusion Detection & Prevention
+9. Intrusion Detection and Prevention

-Intrusion detection software monitors your network for suspicious or malicious activity.
-The software flags this activity and sends it to an admin usually.
+Intrusion detection software monitors your network for suspicious or malicious activity by scanning network traffic.
+The software flags this activity, usually sending the results directly to an admin or admins.
 It might also be collected within a security information and event management (SIEM) system.

 10. Mobile Device Security